Firstly, just to confirm that yes, PureVolt Solar is an SEAI approved PV Solar Panel company.

 A step-by-step guide to solar grants.
 How much are they, how to apply, planning permission, etc. Read more...

-From 15th Feb 2022, you can sell your excess solar electricity back to the grid and get paid for every unit.
+Sell your excess solar electricity back to the grid and get paid for every unit.
 They call this the Clean Export Guarantee (CEG) tariff.
 Read more...